grobian/carbon-c-relay/carbon-c-relay.md

 ## ACKNOWLEDGEMENTS

-This program was originally developed for Booking.com.
-With approval from Booking.com, the code was generalised and published as Open Source on GitHub, for which the author would like to express his gratitude.
+This program was originally developed for Booking.com, which approved that the code was published and released as Open Source on GitHub, for which the author would like to express his gratitude.
-Author no longer works for Booking.com.
-Development has continued since.
+Development has continued since with the help of many contributors suggesting features, reporting bugs, adding patches and more to make carbon-c-relay into what it is today.